tdep-developers/tdep-tutorials/01_sampling/README.md

 ## Notes on convergence

 - In general you should converge the quantity of your interest.
 E.g., the free energy computed at each iteration might not change anymore when the dispersion still changes a by a few meV between iterations.

+## Tips

+- you will find a `Makefile` in `sampling.300K`.
+My personal advice is that you create one for each working directory and write down your commands there.
+Then you execute them via `make TARGET` instead of running directly in the terminal.
+This way you will always remember how you ran which command in your folder.

 ## Suggested reading